fraaaaa4/LocalSend32/README.md

 ## Notes
 - When opening the app for the first time, it creates an .ini file containing the preferences of the app.
 So, for cleanliness, I suggest you put the exe in Program Files, and then make the shortcut to it
+- if you get the error "The program can't start because api-ms-win-crt-private-l1-1-0.dll is missing", install the VC Redistributables for ARM32